Find a Registered Dental Hygienist

 Related signs and symptoms

-- In the community setting, most MRSA infections are skin infections and can be successfully treated (e.g., via incision and drainage and/or certain antibiotics).
+• In the community setting, most MRSA infections (and Staph aureus infections in general) are skin and skin structure infections3, which can be successfully treated on an outpatient basis in most cases (e.g., via incision and drainage and/or certain antibiotics).
 These skin infections may manifest as pustules or boils, which are often red, swollen, and painful, and/or have pus or other drainage.
 These lesions commonly occur where skin trauma occurs (e.g., cuts and abrasions), and areas of the body covered by hair (e.g., back of neck, groin, buttock, armpit, and beard area of men).
-Fewer may be present.
+Infected skin may be warm to touch, and fever may be present.

-- More rarely, MRSA infections — particularly in institutional settings amongst patients/clients with immunosuppression or chronic diseases — can result in serious and potentially life-threatening complications such as septicemia (i.e., infection of the bloodstream), osteomyelitis (i.e., infection of the bones), and pneumonia (i.e., infection of the lungs).
+• More rarely, MRSA infections — particularly in institutional settings amongst patients/clients with immunosuppression or chronic diseases — can result in serious and potentially life-threatening complications.
+These include septicemia (infection of the bloodstream), osteomyelitis (infection of the bones), pneumonia (infection of the lungs), endocarditis (infection of the endocardial lining of the heart), and septic arthritis (infection of the joints).

-- Risk factors for community-associated MRSA include participating in contact sports, living in crowded or unsanitary conditions, men having sex with men, and using intravenous drugs.
+• Risk factors for community-associated MRSA include participating in contact sports, living in crowded or unsanitary conditions, men having sex with men, having HIV infection, and using illicit injected drugs.

 References and sources of more detailed information